Roman-Zanotelli/media-cache-envoy-ext-authz/README.md

 In production this system has been deprecated in favor for simpler/straightforward architecture focused on private S3-Compatible infastructure, decreasing projected operational costs by over 50% at scale for the trade off of slightly higher upfront costs.

 This system could be used for a hybrid deployment, but for simplicity Id also recommend just using Minio in relay mode to cache S3 as needed storing content for long periods of time.
 The Ext_authz filter can still do light verification on what exists inside public S3 provider but the system overall could be trimmed of bloat.
+Client -> Envoy -> Auth-Service -> Verify-SQL-Content-Record -> Minio Relay -> Public S3, or you could directly pass request to Minio Relay without any checks (could cause higher API fees for cloud provider)
 # overview
 ![media-cache-envoy-ext-authz excalidraw](https://github.com/user-attachments/assets/7ba5fde7-e64a-477f-855a-5b62ab300a64)
 #### redis state system architecture